 The above circuit is self-explanatory, just wire up as per the above circuit diagram.
-Please double check Vcc to ESP8266 it must be 3.3V and 5V will kill the module.
+Please double check Vcc to ESP8266 it must be 3.3V and 5V can kill the module.

 Program code for Arduino:

 Upload the above code to Arduino Uno board after inserting ATmega328P to the board.
-Don’t forget to select the board back to Arduino Uno in the Tools> boards> Arduino Uno, otherwise you will get compilation error.
+Don’t forget to select the board back to Arduino Uno, you can do this by going to Tools> boards> Arduino Uno, otherwise you will get compilation error.